openstream/llm-visibility-monitor/readme.txt

   * German localization (de_DE, de_CH)

 == Upgrade Notice ==

+= 0.6.0 =
+This version introduces multi-model selection for prompts.
+Users can now select multiple AI models for each prompt, allowing for comprehensive comparison of responses across different models.
+The interface has been enhanced with a searchable multi-select dropdown for better user experience.

 = 0.5.0 =
 This version introduces role-based access control and user data isolation.
 A new "LLM Manager" role will be created automatically.
 Users will only see their own data, with admins maintaining oversight.
 Email reports are now personalized per user.